Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Proposed Method

 \subsection{The audio synthesizer}

 The audio synthesizer comprises one up-sampling stream and two down-sampling streams.
-The up-sampling stream, consisting of five up-sampling blocks, gradually transforms the SSL features into audio samples.
-The two down-sampling streams respectively feed pitch and loudness information into the up-sampling stream.
-Specifically, the frame-level harmonic signals and loudness features are initially up-sampled into audio-level features.
-Then the down-sampling streams reduce these features to the corresponding scale using four down-sampling blocks.
-The neural harmonic signals and loudness are integrated into the up-sampling block via a ``FiLM'' module, as described in \cite{li2022hierarchical}.
+The up-sampling stream, with five up-sampling blocks, gradually transforms the SSL features into audio samples.
+The two down-sampling streams down-sample the pitch and the loudness information into the corresponding scale at each block, respectively.
+Then, the pitch and loudness are integrated into the up-sampling block via a ``FiLM'' module, as described in \cite{li2022hierarchical}.